 The boards of directors of corporations and instrumentalities of the state or its political subdivisions are subject to the Open Meeting Law when the members of the board are appointed or elected by the state or its political subdivisions.
-See A.R.S.§ 38-431(5), (6).
+See A.R.S. § 38-431(5), (6).
 In order to determine whether a quasi-governmental corporation or other entity is an "instrumentality," and thus a "public body," under the Open Meeting Law, one should consider the following factors that indicate the degree to which governmental interests dominate the nature of the entity.
 See Ariz.
 Att'y Gen. Op.
-I07-001.
+107-001.

 1. The entity's origin (whether it was created by the government or independently of the government).
-For example, the Board of Directors of the Phoenix Civic Improvement Corporation falls into the category of an entity "created by the government."
-The Open Meeting Law does not apply, however, to a private non-profit hospital association that has a board of directors elected by the electorate of the hospital district.
+For example, the Open Meeting

+Law does not apply to a private non-profit hospital association that has a board of directors elected by the electorate of the hospital district.
 Prescott Newspapers, Inc. v.
 Yavapai Cmty.
 Hosp.
 Ass'n, 163 Ariz.
 33, 785 P.2d 1221 (App.
 1989).
 See Ariz.
 Att'y Gen. Op.
 I07-001.

-2) The nature of the function assigned to and performed by the entity, i.e., whether that function is one traditionally associated with government or is one commonly performed by private entities.
-For example, the board of trustees of a trust formed by several public bodies to administer employee benefit programs on their behalf would have a governmental function that supports a finding that the board is a public body.
-3) The scope of authority granted to and exercised by the entity, i.e., whether the entity has authority to make binding governmental decisions or is it limited to making nonbinding recommendations.
-4) The nature and level of government financial involvement with the entity.
-5) The nature and scope of government control over the entity's operation.
-6) The status of the entity's officers and employees, i.e., whether the officers and employees are government officials or government employees.
+- 2. The nature of the function assigned to and performed by the entity, i.e., whether that function is one traditionally associated with government or is one commonly performed by private entities.
+For example, the board of trustees of a trust formed by several public bodies to administer employee benefit programs on their behalf would have a governmental function that supports a finding that the board is a public body. - 3.
+The scope of authority granted to and exercised by the entity, i.e., whether the entity has authority to make binding governmental decisions or is it limited to making nonbinding recommendations. - 4.
+The nature and level of government financial involvement with the entity. - 5.
+The nature and scope of government control over the entity's operation. - 6.
+The status of the entity's officers and employees, i.e., whether the officers and employees are government officials or government employees.